 People with bulimia nervosa are preoccupied with and judge themselves based on their weight and body shape.
 Their self-esteem is largely based on their body weight and shape.

 Compared with people who have anorexia nervosa, those who have bulimia nervosa tend to be more aware of their behavior and to feel remorseful or guilty about it.
 They are more likely to admit their concerns to a doctor or other confidant.
 Generally, people with bulimia nervosa are more outgoing.
-They also are more prone to impulsive behavior, drug or alcohol abuse Overview of Substance-Related Disorders Drugs are an integral part of everyday life for many people, whether the drugs are used for legitimate medical purposes or recreationally (see table Drugs with Medical and Recreational Uses)... read more , and depression Depression A short discussion of prolonged grief disorder.
+They also are more prone to impulsive behavior, drug or alcohol abuse Overview of Substance-Related Disorders Medications and other substances, whether used for legitimate medical purposes, as a habit (for example, caffeine), or recreationally, are an integral part of everyday life for many people ... read more , and depression Depression A short discussion of prolonged grief disorder.
 Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to... read more .
 They are anxious about their weight and about participation in social activities.